 Please use tongs when turning your meat.

-All you need is your marinade ingredients and a zip lock gallon bag.
+All you need for this overnight flank steak marinade are simple ingredients and a zip lock gallon bag.

 Does Flank Steak Have to Be Marinated?